nsping13/GAN-Steerability-without-optimization/README.md

 }

-For any quastion or issue, write to me! nurit.spini@gmail.com
+For any question or issue, write to me! nurit.spini@gmail.com